 Scope

 The telephone simulation will provide a simulation of a small network of phones that has a central handler that routes phone calls between them over a node.
+Over a node or nodes.
 The system is not hooked up to real phones, but will instead read input commands from the keyboard and a configuration file.

 Glossary

-node - Routing for a call between phones is simulated to go over a node
+node - Routing for a call between how many phones/ calls? phones is simulated to go over a node

 handler - The handler is the central point where all phones and nodes are registered and it is responsible for the routing of calls

-JSON - JavaScript Object Notation
+JSON - JavaScript Object Notations

 Technologies to be used